qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 A note on file formats
 ......................

-When using an external software, opening a file in QGIS does not mean that it can be opened and processed as well on that other software.
-In most cases, it can read what you have opened in QGIS, but in some cases, that might not be the case.
+When using an external software, opening a file in |qg| does not mean that it can be opened and processed as well on that other software.
+In most cases, it can read what you have opened in |qg|, but in some cases, that might not be the case.
 When using databases or uncommon file formats, whether for raster of vector layers, problems might arise.
 If that happens, try to use well known file formats that you are sure that are understood by both programs, and check to console output